sweetalert2/sweetalert2/README.md

 Support and Donations
 ---------------------

-Has SweetAlert2 helped you create an amazing application?
+Has SweetAlert2 helped you create a fantastic application?
 You can show your support via [GitHub Sponsors](https://github.com/sponsors/limonte)